Tools and Equipment

 Totally invaluable for a site survey – make sure you have a reasonable camera with full charge.

-Depending on the site, you may need your hard hat, high visibility jacket and site boots.
+Depending on the site, you may need your hard hat, high visibility jacket and site boots, make sure you check this prior to arriving on site.

 Before the survey:

 Before even going to site, try and find out as much about the building as you can.
 Check out google maps to get an idea of shape, orientation, street view etc. In some cases you can almost sketch out the building before you even arrive on site.
-Its nice to arrive to do a survey with a bit of familiarity.
+Its nice to arrive to do a survey with a bit of familiarity, and understanding of the building.

 It is also important to know why you are measuring the building, as this will determine how detailed your final drawings will need to be.
 Are you only required to draw plans?
 Or will you need elevations and sections?
+If you are needing to draw sections, do you know where the sections need to be taken?
 Is the drawing for internal renovations, external extension?
 Is it for planning permission, construction?
 Will you require visuals?
 If so good photographs will be important.

-The first thing I do when I arrive I site to do a measured survey is have a look around the entire building first, so you can get a feel for the layout, where the rooms are, stairwells, etc. This is helpful for when you start to draw out the building.
+The first thing I do when I arrive on site to do a measured survey is have a look around the entire building, so you can get a feel for the layout, where the rooms are, stairwells, etc. This is helpful for when you start to draw out the building.

 Depending on the size of the building you are surveying, you may want to break it up into sections, so each page you have a section, so that you can draw it out at a large enough scale to add your measurements/dimensions.
 You can either draw each section as you go – draw, measure, next area, draw, measure, next area etc. Or you can draw out the whole building then go round and take your measurements.
 Whatever works for you.